AustinBenavides/HackTX2015/README.md

 # HackTX2015
-Forward information to via text to your phone with this innovative app!
+Forward information via text to your phone with this innovative app!